 There is a temporary increase to the threshold at which creditors can issue a statutory demand on a company, and the time companies have to respond to statutory demands they receive.
 The threshold for creditors issuing a statutory demand on a company will increase from $2,000 to $20,000, and the threshold for the minimum amount of debt required for a creditor to initiate bankruptcy proceedings will increase from $5,000 to $20,000.
 For more information visit the Federal Government’s Business website.

 There are a range of resources available to help employers and their staff during these uncertain times, a few of which are listed below.
-In addition to this our insurance partner, MetLife, has developed a fact sheet to help employers identify the signs of mental illness.

 We also encourage those businesses with Employee Assistance Programs to facilitate engagement with their employees where appropriate.